RevBits/revbits-cip-integration/README.md

 ```

 To sync permissions
-> NOTE: You need to pass all permissions which you want to keep, the permissions which are missing in this request will be deleted from CIP.
+> Please note that you should include all the permissions you want to retain when making this request.
+Any permissions not included in this request will be removed from CIP.

 ```javascript
 const permissions = [